 Essential surgical care is integral to achieving health for all and represents a vital strategy for supporting the SDG agenda.

-This special event hosted in parallel with the 73rd UN General Assembly will bring together high-level delegates to shed light on this under-prioritized global health issue impacting millions.
-Special guests will discuss health systems strengthening strategies to support eradication of neglected surgical diseases, and to support delivery of safe, effective and timely surgical care, creating pathways towards universal health coverage and greater equality.
+This special event, hosted in parallel with the 73rd UN General Assembly, brought together high-level delegates to shed light on this under-prioritized global health issue impacting millions.
+Special guests discussed health systems strengthening strategies to support eradication of neglected surgical diseases, and to support delivery of safe, effective and timely surgical care, creating pathways towards universal health coverage and greater equality.

 Event Program & Speaker Bios

 Chair, the G4 Alliance & Special Advisor, World Bank Group

 Former Ambassador of Trinidad and Tobago to the USA and Mexico